wazuh/wazuh-documentation/source/installation-guide/index.rst

 - Containers such as Docker or Kubernetes.
 - Orchestration tools like Puppet or Ansible.

-Finally, you can perform an Offline installation or an installation from sources.For information about the different deployment types, check the :ref:`Deployment options <deployment>` section.
+Finally, you can perform an Offline installation or an installation from sources.
+For information about the different deployment types, check the :ref:`Deployment options <deployment>` section.

 Wazuh can also be installed with commercial options like Elastic Stack basic license or Splunk.
 To learn more about these options and other installation alternatives, see the :ref:`Installation alternatives <more_installation_alternatives>` section.